By Desirae Gracyn | Written: February 13th, 2026. Ongoing Updates Until End of March

 Since the last week of September I haven't returned to the gym.
 I hope to return soon.

-As of February 13th, I'm still on the whole 30.
+As of the end of March, I'm still on the whole 30.

 Thank you, everyone, as always, for reading my blog and learning more about me.